kitbagjs/router/docs/advanced-concepts/route-matching.md

 If there are more than 1 routes that pass the rules then we sort the results by the following.

 1. **Route Depth:** prioritize routes that are more deeply nested
-2. **Optional Params:** prioritize routes that match the greater number of optional path and query params
+1. **Optional Params:** prioritize routes that match the greater number of optional path and query params
+2. **Matching Hash:** prioritize routes that match have a static hash that matches the URL hash.